Synchronised swimming: Positions

 The International Olympic Committee has further described the technical positions.

 Competitions

 Competitors wear a noseclip to keep water from entering their nose when submerged.
 While competing, hair is typically worn in a bun and gelatin is applied to keep the hair in place.
 Rarely, swimmers compete with custom-made swimming caps in place of their hair in buns.

 Competitors wear custom swimsuits, usually elaborately decorated with bright fabric and sequins to reflect the music to which they are swimming.
 Headpieces are part of the costume, and attached to the bun.
 Athletes are not permitted to wear goggles during competition.
-Athletes will normally compete wearing makeup.
+Athletes will normally compete wearing make-up.

-Underwater speakers ensure that swimmers can hear the music and synchronize with each other.
+Underwater speakers ensure that swimmers can hear the music and synchronise with each other.

 Figures

 A figure is a combination of body movements, similar to a technical required element.
 They are performed outside of a routine, and without music accompaniment, in front of a panel of judges.
 Figures are competed by younger swimmers, generally under the age of sixteen, instead of the technical routine.
 The scores of the figures competition will contribute to the free routine scores.
 The origin of figures in the sport comes from compulsory figures in figure skating.